Line detection#

 Algorithm: Hough transform

-1. Get the result of an edge detection
+1. Compute an edge detection of the image

-2. Initialize an accumulator (as the discrete space of the parameters)
+2. Initialize the accumulator (as the discrete space of the parameters)

 3. For each pixel in the edges: